Onixx241/Qbox_Car_Starterpack/README.md

 - The configured NPC will spawn in the designated location.
 - Players can interact with the NPC to receive the specified vehicle.
 - Adjust `starter_given_vehicle` and `starter_npc_model` convars at any time to update the NPC's behavior.
-- Edit the vector4 in client.lua with the location and heading you want to put the npc at.
+- Edit the vector4 on the top of client.lua with the location and heading you want to put the npc at.
 ## Example Configuration

 ```